Zeczero/DiscordTokenGenerator/README.md

 #### 🚨 Warning
-This project was created for learning purposes only and is not intended to harm anyone
+This project was created for learning purposes only and is not intended to harm anyone.
+Project outdated at the moment.